Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 *'combined.csv'*, in addition to one .csv file per deployement location for each study system (e.g., *'sun.csv'*, *'shade.csv'*).
 This script will use the the newly created *'_trimmed.csv'* files in the 'output' directory and create columns based on the name of each file to add a ```Site```, ```Location```, and ```Height``` column, before combining files.
 This is why it is important to ensure that all files are named as: *'SiteID_DeployementLocation_depthORheight_trimmed.csv'*.
+This script will also standardize the *'combined.csv'* for input into the RIBBiTR database.

 ### Long-term storage